hyunjunian/Poor-Charlie-s-Almanack/en.md

 This industrial practice frequently is effective in driving up sales, and even more so in driving up profits.
 For instance, it worked wonderfully with high-priced power tools for a long time, and it would work better yet with high-priced pumps at the bottom of oil wells.
 With luxury goods, the process works with a special boost because buyers who pay high prices often gain extra status from thus demonstrating both their good taste and their ability to pay.

 Even association that appears to be trivial, if carefully planned, can have extreme and peculiar effects on purchasers of products.
 The target purchaser of shoe polish may like pretty girls, so he chooses the polish with the pretty girl on the can or the one with the pretty girl in the last ad for shoe polish that he saw.

-> Even association that appears to be trivial, if carefully planned, can have extreme and peculiar effects on purchasers of products.
->

 Advertisers know about the power of mere association.
 You won’t see Coke advertised alongside some account of the death of a child.
 Instead, Coke ads picture life as happier than reality.
 Similarly, it is not from mere chance that military bands play such impressive music.
 That kind of music, appearing in mere association with military service, helps to attract soldiers and keep them in the army.
 Most armies have learned to use mere association in this successful way.